Skip to content

 This guide will walk you through running a local Geth rollup against a remote Astria sequencer, using the astria-go cli to run the required components of the Astria stack locally on your machine.

-Setup a Geth Rollup
+Setup an astria-geth Rollup

-Build Geth
+Clone and Build Astria Geth

-Requires Go, just, and Foundry:
+Requires Go, just, make, Foundry, and jq:

 Open a new terminal window and clone and build Geth.